WaveHello-ERDC/xBeach_Tutorial_Models/README.md

 ### Notes
 The xBeach executable isn't included in the repo.
 The version that was used for this analysis the XBeach_1.24.6057_Halloween_win64_netcdf.
 At the time of writing this it's available on the xBeach download page and is the most recent verison.

+When prescribing the surface elevation in the boun_U.bcf file make sure to subtract off the inital water elevation ($Input = \eta - zs0$).